 One of the most popular ways to short Bitcoin is through CFDs (Contract for Difference).
 A CFD (Contract for Difference) is a contract between two parties (the client and the broker) that speculates on the price of an underlying asset – in this case, Bitcoin.
 These investment derivatives allow you to “bet” on the Bitcoin price without having to actually buy it.

 It’s important to note that not all CFD platforms have Bitcoin shorting options.
 Also, keep in mind that these platforms don’t actually hold Bitcoins.
-If this method seems well suited for you, you may want to check out AvaTrade.
-This is one of the most popular Bitcoin CFD websites.
+If this method seems well suited for you, you may want to check out eToro, Plus500 or AvaTrade.
+These are some of the most popular Bitcoin CFD websites.

 Shorting Bitcoin through a Futures Trade